Professor

 Schweiz

-Research activities within the professorship develop a specific historical perspective on mediatic, cultural, epistemological, knowledge-historical, and cultural technological processes and events.
-These are analyzed and communicated using genuine cultural studies research tools and methods.
+The research develops a specific historical perspective on mediatic, cultural, epistemological, knowledge-historical, and cultural technological processes and events.
+Methods are drawn from German Media Theory, Cultural Techniques Research, and Discourse Analysis.

 Core research